emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Druid
 Druids are wielder of the powers of nature.
 They revere nature above all, gaining their Spells from the force of nature itself.

-You can comprehend and communicate with plants and animals with an intelligence equal to or lower than -3, though they may be limited in their comprehension by their intelligence.
-You also ignore natural difficult terrain and greater difficult terrain.
+You can comprehend and communicate with plants and animals with an Intelligence equal to or lower than -3, though they may be limited in their comprehension by their intelligence.
+You also ignore natural difficult terrain and natural greater difficult terrain.

 In addition, you learn a Fighting Move with the Nature, Beast, or Plant trait, or a trait corresponding to one of the elemental damage types (Acid, Cold, Fire, Lightning, Poison, and Thunder)

 ### Dual-wielder
 You wield two weapons and use them to attack your enemies in a flurry of strikes.

-When you hit a creature with your third Strike on a turn, you gain a +2 circumstance bonus to the damage.
+When you hit a creature with the Strike made as a Free action gained by dual-wielding, you gain a +2 circumstance bonus to the damage.

 ### Duelist
 Across the world, students in martial academies practice with their blades to master one-on-one combat.
 The libraries of such schools hold deep troves of information detailing hundreds of combat techniques, battle stances, and honorable rules of engagement.
 Those who gain admission to such schools might train in formalized duels—and that's certainly the more genteel route to take.
 However, others assert that there's no better place to try out dueling techniques than in the life-and-death struggles common to an adventurer's life.